MaxLozada/Project-3/readme.md

 * [Developmental Deployment](https://maxproject-3-dev.herokuapp.com/)

-The maps page works on mobile and locally but isn't appearing on when on desktop.

-if admin access is needed use the following:
-email: ml644@gmail.com
-password: Password1@

 ## Setting up CI/CD

 The result of this will be that when you create a pull request to merge a branch to master, it will deploy to your